Garl4nd/PyCalc/README.txt

 "data" saves the plot data in the folder "SavedResults" "scale on/off"  toggles rescaling of all values to lie between 0 and 1 (so that, e.g. y=x and y=10^15*x are mapped to the same graph). /default: off
-"loglog on/off" toggles  the logarithmic scale /default: off "hline 7,8" plots two horizontal lines at y=7 and y=8, "vline e" plots a vertical line at x=e.
+"loglog on/off" toggles  the logarithmic scale /default: off "hlines 7,8" plots two horizontal lines at y=7 and y=8, "vlines e" plots a vertical line at x=e.